-The Gillespie County Historical Society (GCHS) welcomes you to the 2023 Holiday Market being held in this historical building, often referred to as the Sanctuary and Social Hall.
+The Gillespie County Historical Society (GCHS) 2023 Holiday Market was held in this historical building, often referred to as the Sanctuary and Social Hall.
 The Historical Society bought the building and property, which adjoins the Pioneer Museum grounds, from the First Methodist congregation on March 1, 1978 (today known as the United Methodist Church in Fredericksburg).

 HOLIDAY MARKET VENDORS

 From New York City to Fredericksburg Texas, here she comes.
 Amy specializes in mixed media, fiber arts, jewelry, and photography.
 She has a passion and appreciation for indigenous crafts, both ancient and modern and appreciates those artisans who brought these treasurers to life.

 This Wimberley mother-daughter team create gorgeous and versatile handmade pieces with a wearability factor of the classic and chic, yet fun and a bit outrageous.
 Enhance your personal style with an acquisition made from vintage rhinestones, pearls, rusted metal, horn, bone and other natural elements.

 Travel beautifully with Bunny.
 She lives in the Hill Country and specializes in luxury cosmetic bags, made in small batches.
 You will enjoy her incredible travel bags for yourself and for gifts.
 The fabrics are fabulous and so colorful you will want more than one item!
 All things made with love in Texas!